You’re a talented coach or consultant.

 I love the web and I have a genuine passion for small businesses.
 I have many fond memories of working with clients building their website brands before the term “social media” even existed.
 That included household names like the BBC and Worldvision (who I still personally support to this day as it’s a great charity, so check them out), plus countless small businesses, big businesses and government departments.

-In 2012 I became a mum for the first time, said goodbye to the corporate world, and, like so many others, decided to pursue a dream of starting my own business.
+In 2012, whilst on maternity, I decided to say goodbye to the corporate world, and, like so many others, start my own business.

-If you can connect with your potential customers on that sort of level, communicate your brand to them, bond with them, inspire them and teach them, Instagram is going to be an extremely powerful tool for your business.
+If you can connect with your potential customers on Instagram, communicate your brand to them, bond with them, inspire them and teach them, Instagram is going to be an extremely powerful tool for your business.

 PS.
-You probably won’t find a lot of marketing theory on this site.
-Instead, I like to test out new strategies on Instagram, see what works, and share my findings with you.
-I kind of like data, facts and evidence, and you’ll probably find after reading my posts for a while that I’ll keep telling you things like “track your clicks, monitor your traffic, split test” which I hope won’t get too tedious.
+If you read through my blog on here, you probably won’t find a lot of marketing theory on this site.
+My approach is to test out new strategies on Instagram, see what works, and share my findings with you.
+I like data, facts and evidence, and you’ll probably find after reading my posts for a while that I’ll keep telling you things like “track your clicks, monitor your traffic, split test” which I hope won’t get too tedious.
 But in all honesty I’m not going to sit here and claim to be some sort of Instagram guru; I’m learning all the time, and considering how fast the internet marketing scene tends to move, I don’t think that’s a bad thing.

 Here’s what to do next if you haven’t done so already:

-- Download “How To Get Your First 100 Subscribers For Free Using Instagram”
+- If you’re still relatively new to Instagram and want to understand how to use it to grow your business, download “How To Get Your First 100 Subscribers For Free Using Instagram“

 - Haven’t checked out the blog yet?
 Here’s a good case study “How I got 3000+ followers in 6 weeks” to get you started